moodle/devdocs/docs/apis/subsystems/task/adhoc.md

 ### Task class

-The class for your scheduled task, which extends the `\core\task\scheduled_task` class, should be in the `classes/task` directory of your plugin.
+The class for your adhoc task, which extends the `\core\task\adhoc_task` class, should be in the `classes/task` directory of your plugin.

 <details>